The Academy of Chocolate Conference 2016 : Chocolate in A New Era: Sustainability, Innovation and Education

 Tour of ‘State of the Art’ Chocolate Lab

-On Wednesday 26th February between 7.00-9.30pm members of the Academy of Chocolate will receive a tour of the ‘state of the art’ chocolate labs at Westminster Kingsway College, followed by a fabulous networking supper in The Escoffier Room.
+On Wednesday 26th February between 7.00-9.30pm members of the Academy of Chocolate received a tour of the ‘state of the art’ chocolate labs at Westminster Kingsway College, followed by a fabulous networking supper in The Escoffier Room.

 Exclusive to members and their guests